Paddling in the Glens Falls Region

 Blue Mountain Lake is known for its incredibly clear waters and beautiful scenery.
-This top paddling spot is located almost at the heart of Adirondack Park in the town of Indian Lake.
+This top paddling spot is located almost at the heart of the Adirondack Park in the town of Indian Lake.

-The Bog River flows into Hitchens Pond for a long and relaxing paddle in the northwest corner of Adirondack Park.
+The Bog River flows into Hitchens Pond for a long and relaxing paddle in the northwest corner of the Adirondack Park.

 Fulton Chain of Lakes

 The Fulton Chain of Lakes can be found in Old Forge.
 This is the perfect canoeing destination if you happen to be exploring the western Adirondacks.